 Clinical Trials for TP53 Wild-Type Tumors

 Clinical trials for TP53 wild-type tumors are available for patient enrollment.
-A TP53 wide-type tumor is a tumor where the proteins that interact with or regulate the TP53 protein have mutated so that it cannot carry out its normal functions.
+A TP53 wild-type tumor is a tumor where the proteins that interact with or regulate the TP53 protein have mutated so that it cannot carry out its normal functions.
 The TP53 gene produces the P53 protein, which carries out many functions within the cell, such as being a tumor suppressor.
 TP53 is a common biomarker across cancer types because of its role in stopping cell growth when needed.
 TP53 mutations occur in ovarian, esophageal, colorectal, head and neck, larynx, and lung cancers at a rate of 38-50 percent, while it occurs in 5 percent of cases of primary leukemia, sarcoma, testicular cancer, malignant melanoma, and cervical cancer.

 Testing for TP53 Wild-Type Tumors